-We will confirm within 7 days of receiving your application whether or not your pets are registered onto the scheme.
+We will confirm within ten working days of receiving your application whether or not your pets are registered onto the scheme.
 Once registered, we will provide you with a clause that can be inserted into your Will or codicil.
-Your executor will be the person responsible for carrying out your wishes and we recommend you inform them of the arrangements you have made with us and the contact details of our legacy team.
+Your executor will be the person responsible for carrying out your wishes and we recommend you inform them of the arrangements you have made with us and the contact details of our Legacy Team.

 How do I register my pet?